magento/knowledge-base/src/troubleshooting/general/composer-update-fail-on-adobe-commerce-incompatible-argument-type.md

 ## Issue

-A new version of symfony/console dependency (4.4.27, 4.4.28) is causing composer update to fail.
+A new version of symfony/console dependency (4.4.27, 4.4.28) is causing dependency compilation process to fail.

 <ins>Steps to reproduce</ins>: